- What do international volunteers do?

 Is there any age restriction on who can volunteer?

 Our volunteers provide training and mentoring in their volunteer roles, so they need to have a certain amount of experience and/or qualification in their specific field to be of real value to overseas communities.
+Therefore, we do not often recruit school leavers or graduates, unless they can demonstrate the necessary skills and qualifications.

 Volunteering at any time can be rewarding and fulfilling, but our older volunteers (who are in good health) often find it provides a wonderful opportunity to share their vast experience and knowledge.